dandigangi/misc-code-things/readme.md

 # Misc Code Things

-#### Code snippets, minor projects, interview problems, lessons to aid both myself and others.
+Code snippets, minor projects, interview problems, and lessons for the community.
+These mini projects have served me in my day-to-day.
+Regex especially.

 **NOTE** - Some of the examples were made for the purposes of teaching at a software engineering bootcamp.
-The code/explanations may be more simplified or naive in nature.
+Some code/explanations may be more simplified or naive in nature.
+This repo is not a full representation of my skill level.